jellyfin/jellyfin.org/docs/general/post-install/networking/2_tailscale.md

 Setup on reverse proxy server:

 1. Install the Tailscale app on the reverse proxy server and login.
-Instructions are available in [their install guide](https://tailscale.com/kb/1347/installation)
+Instructions are available in [Tailscale's official install guide](https://tailscale.com/kb/1347/installation)
 2. Enable Tailscale.
 3. Setup a reverse proxy of your choice and set the upstream server to the IP from above.
 Example [Caddy](./reverse-proxy/caddy) configuration: (Assuming server has Tailscale IP of 100.12.34.56)